Sukanth-Original/What-did-you-get-done/README.md

 ## Check-In Prompts

-All questions ultimately boil down to:
+Boils down to:

 - **What did you get done in the last 15 minutes?**

-Whether it's:
+To know:

 - **What did you get done this week?**
 - **What did you get done today?**